 “Probably not.”
 She answers.
 “But you’re curious.
 About him.”
 I shrug.

-I’ve been here for two weeks and have grown into my daily routine.
-Making breakfast, eating what’s left over, going to school, doing chores and homework, and sleep.
-Soon enough Friday comes around.
 “It’s a three-day weekend everyone and you know what that means.”
-Everyone, even Kat, groans as Mr. Cooper mentions it.
+Everyone, even Kat, groans as Mr. Cooper talks.

 “Group projects,” Kat whispers to me right before Mr. Cooper says it.